 The preamble length is a 16-bit value which represents the number of bytes which will be sent by the radio.
-Each preamble byte represents an alternate of 0 and 1 and each byte is coded as 0x55.
+Each preamble byte represents alternating 0 and 1 and each byte is coded as 0x55.

 Table 13-53: GFSK PacketParam3 - PreambleDetectorLength